GoHighLevel vs. ServiceTitan: Marketing Platform vs. Field Service ERP

 1. Generate leads and follow up fast (GHL)

-2. Schedule jobs, dispatch techs, invoice customers, and sync to QuickBooks (Jobber or Housecall Pro)
+2. Schedule jobs, dispatch techs, invoice, and sync to QuickBooks (Jobber or Housecall Pro)

-GHL handles your Google Ads lead follow-up, review requests, and reactivation campaigns.
+GHL handles your Google Ads follow-up, review requests, and reactivation.
 Jobber or Housecall Pro dispatches your trucks and manages invoicing.
-They’re distinct tools with a clear handoff: lead converts in GHL, gets created as a customer in Jobber, job gets done, invoice goes out, review request fires from GHL post-job.
+When a lead converts in GHL, it becomes a customer in Jobber.
+Job gets done, invoice goes out, review request fires.

-This stack is underrated.
-Most shops at this size don’t outgrow it until they hit $800K–$1.2M in revenue.
+Most shops at this size don’t outgrow this stack until $800K–$1.2M in revenue.

 For Shops at $500K–$1M Revenue / 5–15 Trucks

-Stack: GoHighLevel + ServiceTitan (or stick with GHL + Jobber/HCP and push harder)
+Stack: GoHighLevel + ServiceTitan (or stick with GHL + Jobber/HCP)

 This is the gray zone.
-You might be feeling the limits of Jobber — the reporting isn’t deep enough, you want technician scorecards, you need real pricebook management.
-That’s when ServiceTitan starts to make sense operationally.
+You might want deeper reporting, technician scorecards, and real pricebook management.
+That’s when ServiceTitan makes sense.

 But ServiceTitan’s marketing tools won’t replace GHL.
-If you’re running paid ads, doing reactivation campaigns, and managing a real lead follow-up system, you’ll want to keep GHL running alongside ServiceTitan.
+If you run paid ads and do reactivation campaigns, keep GHL.
 Yes, you’re paying for both.
 That’s the reality.

-The integration between GHL and ServiceTitan is typically handled via Zapier or a custom API connection — it’s workable but not plug-and-play.
-When a new lead converts to a booked job in GHL, a customer record gets created in ServiceTitan.
-It takes some setup, but agencies that specialize in this integration exist.
+Integration happens via Zapier or a custom API connection.
+It’s workable but not simple.
+When a lead converts to a booked job in GHL, a customer record gets created in ServiceTitan.
+Agencies specialize in this integration.

 For Shops Above $1M Revenue / 10+ Trucks